Chapter 1 of Questing Confidence:

 "Come on, Pickles, let's go out the back door."

-I release the rear door deadbolt and step into my tiny fenced garden.
-I smile and deeply breathe in the fresh air.
-My workday is over.
+I release the rear door deadbolt, step into my tiny fenced garden, and smile.
+Happily breathing in the fresh air I rejoice; my workday is over.

 I have a sudden intake of breath as my thoughts return to the happy travel in France with my husband seven years ago.
 We were celebrating our twenty-fifth wedding anniversary.
 That was another lifetime.
 I was another woman.